Antony-M1/django-production-setup/prod_docs/django-with-gunicorn-and-nginx.md

 sudo nano /etc/systemd/system/gunicorn.socket
 ```

-Inside, you will create a [Unit] section to describe the socket, a [Socket] section to define the socket location, and an [Install] section to make sure the socket is created at the right time:
+Inside, We will create a [Unit] section to describe the socket, a [Socket] section to define the socket location, and an [Install] section to make sure the socket is created at the right time:

 ### gunicorn.socket
 ```